Cary station (New Jersey)

-The Cary station is a historic structure in the Ledgewood section of Roxbury Township in Morris County.
+The Cary station is a historic structure in the Ledgewood section of Roxbury Township in Morris County, New Jersey.
 The building's earliest section was built in 1790, and an addition was built in 1890.
 In 1876, a station of the Central Railroad of New Jersey's High Bridge Branch was established on the property.
 The structure was added to the National Register of Historic Places on September 5, 1985, as Cary Station.